kbvaughn2000/kbvaughn2000.github.io/content/whoami.md

 **Systems Operations Specialist – May 2014 – April 2015**
 - Redesigned over 50 operational processes to improve efficiency and reduce potential for errors.
-- Acted as front-line support lead for Symitar core banking system..
+- Acted as front-line support lead for Symitar core banking system.
 - Assisted engineering team with infrastructure and hardware replacement projects.

 #### EXTRA CREDIT UNION